th1275/sparse_numba/README.md

 ```
 .venv/site-packages/sparse_numba/vendor/suitesparse/bin
 ```

-Support for other solvers might be added soon.
+Support for SuperLU solver has been added in the current version (0.1.6).
+Other solvers might be added soon.
 Sorry for this inconvenience.

 ### Installing from source (Windows)